Whiplash, Whiplash Associated Disorders (WAD), Cervical Acceleration/Deceleration injury (CAD)

 A sudden forced movement of the head or neck in any direction and the resulting “rebound” in the opposite direction is known as whiplash.
 This sudden “whipping” motion injures the surrounding and supporting tissues of the neck and head.
 Muscles react by tightening and contracting, creating muscle fatigue, which can result in pain and stiffness.
 Severe whiplash can also be associated with injury to the intervertebral joints, discs, ligaments, muscles, and nerve roots.

-Note: in cases with a variety of symptoms such as headaches, vertigo (dizziness) irritability, fatigue, ringing of the ears, balance issues, sensitivity to light and/or noise, difficulty concentrating and/or remembering things a concussion must be ruled out.
+In cases with a variety of symptoms such as headaches, vertigo (dizziness) irritability, fatigue, ringing of the ears, balance issues, sensitivity to light and/or noise, difficulty concentrating and/or remembering things a brain trauma (concussion) must be ruled out.

 The Causes of Whiplash

-Car accidents are the most common cause of whiplash, but it can also occur with falls, sports injuries, work injuries, or other incidents.
+Motor vehicle accidents (car accidents) are the most common cause of whiplash, but it can also occur with falls, sports injuries, work injuries, or other incidents.

 How Our Doctors Can Help You